- Windows registries seem to be the main cause of this error, so check out our many articles on the matter.

 ERROR_NO_DATA is a system error and it usually comes followed by The pipe is being closed error message.
 This error can affect various applications, but today we’re going to show you how to fix it on Windows 10.

-How to fix ‘The pipe is being closed’ system error?
+How do I fix The pipe is being closed error?

-Solution 1 – Change your registry
+1. Change your registry

 Optional: Since modifying the registry can be potentially dangerous, we strongly suggest you export your registry before making any changes.
 By doing so, you can restore your registry to the previous state in case any problems occur.

 - If this value isn’t available, you’ll need to create it and set it manually.

 - After making changes to the registry, restart your PC and check if the problem still persists.

 By doing so, these changes will be applied to the 32-bit registry branch as well.

 If you’re not comfortable modifying the registry on your own, you can fix the problem simply by running a single file.
 Download Fix_it.reg and run it, and it will automatically make the necessary changes in your registry.

 In addition, some users recommend to temporarily uninstall Entrust Entelligence Security Provider for Windows in order to fix this problem.
 After uninstalling this application, restart your PC and try to install Visual Studio again.

-Solution 2 – Disable your antivirus software
+3. Disable your antivirus software

 As a result, you might encounter The pipe is being closed error message while installing apps.
 To fix the problem, be sure to disable all third-party antivirus tools and check if that solves the problem.

 If you don’t use third-party antivirus software, disable Windows Defender temporarily and check if that helps.
 After disabling your antivirus, try to run the setup file again.
-If installation is successful, be sure to turn your antivirus back on again.
+If the installation is successful, be sure to turn your antivirus back on again.

-Solution 3 – Run application with administrative privileges
+4. Run application with administrative privileges

 If running the application as an administrator fixes the problem, you’ll have to repeat this process every time you want to start that application.

-- Right click the problematic file and choose Properties from the menu.
+- Right-click the problematic file and choose Properties from the menu.

-- Go to Compatibility tab and check Run this program as an administrator option.
-Click Apply and OK to save changes.
+- Go to the Compatibility tab and check Run this program as an administrator option.

 After doing that, the application will always run with administrator privileges and the problem should be fixed.

-Solution 4 – Update the problematic application
+5. Update the problematic application

 This issue can sometimes appear if the problematic application is out of date.
 Outdated applications can have few bugs and glitches that can cause this error to appear.

 If updating Chrome to the latest version doesn’t fix the problem, you might want to try installing the Beta version instead.

 We have to mention that this error can affect almost any application, so to avoid it in the future try to update your installed applications as often as you can.

-Solution 5 – Change eConnect config file
+6. Change eConnect config file

 To fix the problem with eConnect, you just have to navigate to C:Program FilesMicrosoft DynamicseConnect 11.0Service and open its configuration file with Notepad or any other text editor.

 After you open the config file, add receiveTimeout=”infinite” to it and restart the service.

-Solution 6 – Reinstall your network card drivers
+Solution 7 – Reinstall your network card drivers

 If you have problems accessing the Internet due to this error, you might want to try reinstalling your network card.
 To do that on Windows 10, follow these steps: